bhk/scam/README.md

    `$(filter ...)`, `$(if ...)`, and so on.
 The SCAM compiler itself is written in SCAM, and executes in Make.

+   GNU Make presents an odd set of building blocks.
+While it does provide a number of string manipulation functions, it does not provide primitives for addressing characters by index, or taking the length of a string.
+It lacks arithmetic operators and even a basic comparison operators.

  * An easier way to develop complex makefiles.

    Makefiles can easily make use of functions written in SCAM.
 When writing